 Hotel Reception – Front Desk

-This was a new job to me, a job I have never done in my life.
+This was a new job for me, a job I have never done in my life.
 I thought it would be nice to change things up from working as a waitress.
 The interview went well and I was told that the first two days would be “testing” days.

 I was in over my head!